Epiphone J-45 EC Review & Prices

 Vote

-The Epiphone J-45 EC meets 5 out of our 9 criteria items for beginner friendliness, which means that it's a good guitar to start with as a complete beginner.
+The Epiphone J-45 EC meets 4 out of our 8 criteria items for beginner friendliness, which means that it's not bad for beginners, but it could be better.
 This takes into account the type of frets, scale length, nut width, bridge type, fretboard radius, and neck profile to determine the easiest combination for new players to get used to.

 New Player Friendliness